-Commuter students must park in the C Lot - Commuter Lot.
-However, between 5PM and 3AM vehicles with a "C" permit may park in any visitor or faculty/staff parking area (except the area reserved for admissions visitors).
-If "C" Lot is full, commuter students must park in the "P" lot
+Commuter students must park in the C/W Lot - Commuter Lot.
+However, between 5PM and 3AM vehicles with a "C" permit may park in any visitor or faculty/staff parking area (except the area reserved for admissions visitors or reserved for anyone else).

 Faculty and staff may park in any parking space, except those specifically reserved.

 Temporarily disabled students may be issued a special two week only parking permit that allows parking in any legal parking area (except spaces reserved for the disabled as described below).
 Special permits are issued at the University Police Department and require a physician's certification.

 In accordance with State Law, disabled parking spaces are reserved for vehicles displaying either disabled license plates, or a New York State Department of Motor Vehicles approved hang tag issued by a municipality.